regolith-labs/ore/README.md

 ## How it works

 The primary innovation of Ore is to offer non-exclusive mining rewards.
-This means if one miner wins rewards, it doesn't prevent another miner from also winning.
-In traditional proof-of-work systems such as Bitcoin, mining rewards are exclusive.
-That is, only one Bitcoin miner can win every ~10 minutes, and that miner takes home all the tokens for the round.
-This has had the longterm effect of starving out casual miners who are simply unable to keep up in the arms race against much larger and well-resourced professional mining firms.

-The main reason Bitcoin is designed this way is that its proof-of-work system serves two roles.
-It's responsible not only for distributing tokens, but also for coordinating network consensus.
-The tokens are intended to be a reward mechanism for those who dedicate resources to securing the network.
-However due starvation problems outlined above, this has also had the unintended consequence of excluding major portions of the global population (>99%) from ever being able to participate in mining.
-This ultimately limits the number of people who can reasonably acquire the token, and thus contributes to further consolidating the supply.

-Ore takes a different approach.
-It builds upon the consensus layer provided by Solana and reimagine proof-of-work purely as a token distribution mechanism.
+This means one miner winning rewards does not prevent another miner from winning also.
 Rather than setting up every miner in a winner-take-all competition against one another, Ore gives each miner their own individual computational challenge.
 As long as a miner provides a valid solution to their personal challenge, the protocol guarantees they will earn a piece of the supply.
 Since no miner can be censored from the network and valid solutions are non-exclusive, starvation is avoided.

 ## Supply

-Ore provides strong guarantees and protection against runaway supply inflation.
-The supply growth rate is strictly bounded to a range of `0 ≤ R ≤ 2 ORE/min`.
+Ore protects holders from runaway supply inflation.
+Regardless of how many miners are active, the supply growth rate is strictly bounded to a range of `0 ≤ R ≤ 2 ORE/min`.
 In other words, linear.
-The reward rate – amount paid out to miners per valid hash – is dynamically adjusted every 60 seconds to maintain a target average supply growth rate of `1 ORE/min`.
-This effectively means if the global hashpower dedicated to Ore mining increases, the reward rate paid out per hash will decrease, and vice versa.
+The reward rate – amount paid out to miners per valid hash – dynamically adjusts every 60 seconds to maintain a target average supply growth rate of `1 ORE/min`.
+This growth rate was chosen for its straightforward simplicity and predictability.

-A linear supply growth was chosen for its simplicity and straightforward predictability.
-Ore aims to strike a balance between the unpredictable runaway inflation of fiat currencies on one hand and the stagnant deflationary supply schedules of traditional cryptocurrencies on the other.
-Ore holders are simultaneously incentivized to loan and spend while also being protected against longterm exponential inflation.

 ## Program